mashaor/streaming-chat-api-langgraph/README.md

 # Chat Agent Tutorial

-An educational, end-to-end tutorial project showing how to build a production-style chat agent that:
+Project showing how to build a production-style chat agent that:

 - Routes user requests to specialized tools (topic-specific functions)
 - Streams intermediate steps to the UI
 - Stores and recalls chat history
 - Handles rejections and guardrails
 - Provides both normal and streaming response modes

-This README walks through the entire flow, architecture, and how to extend it.

 ## Table of contents